Toshiba Aurex System 15: Two Ways to Tango in the Present

 They had since integrated the core Alexa far-field voice control and recognition technology from the Echo into almost all their line-up of devices, including the cheapest Fire TV Stick.

-Now with the Fire TV Cube, Amazon has one-upped again the competition by crossing-over an Echo with the capabilities of today’s web-connected TVs and audio systems.
+Now with the Fire TV Cube, Amazon has one-upped the competition again by combining the capabilities of an Echo with those of today’s web-connected TVs and audio systems.

-While the Echo was such a ground-breaking gadget that led Apple and Google to release their incarnations in the HomePod & Google Home, respectively, the Fire TV Cube targets a market segment dominated by the Lausanne, Switzerland/Newark, California-based Logitech: the smart-universal remote control.
+While the Echo was such a groundbreaking gadget that led Apple and Google to release their incarnations in the HomePod & Google Home, respectively, the Fire TV Cube targets a market segment dominated by the Lausanne, Switzerland/Newark, California-based Logitech: the intelligent universal remote control.

-Fire TV Cube has buttons for volume control, microphone muting, as well as an ‘action’ button
+Fire TV Cube has buttons for volume control, microphone muting, and an ‘action’ button

-Although the Fire TV Cube set includes the similar remote that comes with any Alexa-built-in Fire TV devices (note: the first 2 generations of the Fire TV devices didn’t have Alexa), its main use is for inputting information like usernames & passwords to services like Hulu, Sling, Netflix, YouTube, etc., as well as to install and to operate open-source apps.
+Although the Fire TV Cube set includes the similar remote that comes with any Alexa-built-in Fire TV devices (note: the first two (2) generations of the Fire TV devices didn’t have Alexa), its primary use is for inputting information like usernames & passwords to services like Hulu, Sling, Netflix, YouTube, etc., as well as to install and to operate open-source apps.

 Amazon advertises the Fire TV Cube as a device to “control your TV hands-free from across the room,” but the applications and possible uses are so much more than that — all in a very, very small package.

-Update: In October 2018, Amazon came up with a new version of the Alexa Voice Remote (2nd generation) with TV control for the Fire TV series and now comes bundled with the latest Fire TV Stick (4K) and the Fire TV Cube.
-By itself, the new remote costs $30.
+Update: In October 2018, Amazon introduced a new version of the Alexa Voice Remote (2nd generation) with TV control for the Fire TV series, now bundled with the latest Fire TV Stick (4K) and the Fire TV Cube—by itself, the new remote costs $30.

 It now has dedicated buttons for power, mute & volume (up/down) – to control some TV functions.